ultraq/thymeleaf-layout-dialect/README.md

 Facelets with JSFs, then the concepts of this library will be very familiar to you.

- - Current version: 1.3.1
+ - Current version: 2.0.0-SNAPSHOT
- - Released: 1 October 2015
+ - Released: ?? ???
+2016

 Installation
 ------------

-Minimum of Java 6 and Thymeleaf 2.1 required.
+Minimum of Java 6 and Thymeleaf 3.0 required.

 ### Standalone distribution
 Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-layout-dialect/releases),